thomasgauvin/single-page-applications-on-cloudflare-workers-static-assets/README.md

 2. Run `cd <PROJECT_NAME> to step into your Workers project directory.

 3. Create your single-page application within the Workers project.
-For instance, run `npm create vite@latest my-vue-app -- --template react`, `npm create vite@latest my-vue-app -- --template vue`, `ng new <project-name>`.
+For instance, run `npm create vite@latest my-spa-app -- --template react`, `npm create vite@latest my-spa-app -- --template vue`, `ng new <project-name>`.

 4. **If you don't want any API routes or access to server-side functionality with Workers**, you can delete the `src/index.ts` file and remove the entrypoint from `wrangler.toml` or `wrangler.json`.
 This will omit Workers from being run and only your single-page application will be served.